JackpotRising/jr-docs/homebase/guides.md

 #### 2. Select a Tournament

-Find your tournament in the list of active tournaments and select **View Details**
+Find your tournament in the list of active, recurring, or archived tournaments.
+Then tap the **View Details** button.

 ![Screenshot](media/monitor/002.png)

 #### 3. Review a Tournament

-On this page you can see live tournament information, including the leaderboard standings.
+On this page you can view live tournament information, including the leaderboard standings (not pictured).

 ![Screenshot](media/monitor/003.png)